venk120soft/Javasript-learnings/README.md

 # Question and Answers
 ## What is Javascript?
 Is it Synchronous or Asynchronous?
-Javascript is a synchronous, single threaded, case sensitive, object oriented programming language It is intially created for making the web pages alive.
+Javascript is a synchronous, single threaded, case sensitive, object oriented programming language having single callStack and single heap to process the statements
+It is intially created for making the web pages alive.
 It is used to create and control the web content.

 ## How Javascript Program get's executed?